 Metro Diner: Comfort Food’s Comfortable Growth Pace

+Hugh Connerty, Jr. was a fan of the Metro Diner concept even before becoming the brand’s co-chairman.
 “It”s not your typical dinner,” the self-proclaimed foodie told Modern Restaurant Management (MRM) magazine.
 “Something magical happens with good comfort food.”

 Founded in 1992 by the Davoli family in Jacksonville, Florida, Metro Diner recently celebrated its 50th restaurant opening in Sarasota and is focused on expanding the brand in other markets across the U.S.